Best Places To Stay In Paris

 If you are done with all those cliché touristy places and seek a more hipster vibe now, try Belleville.
 Home to a bunch of varied communities, it is the gentrified area of the French capital.
 For gourmands, it is absolute heaven, thanks to its wide selection of ethnic food catering mostly to African and Middle Eastern cuisines.
 Museum of Science and Industry rests in this area along with Buttes-Chaumont, a great place to take your kids.
 Hotels and hostels are fairly prices if you are traveling on budget.

-A few words of wisdom- Keep some distance from the Eiffel Tower and Champs-Elysees areas while choosing an accommodation.
+A few words of wisdom- Keep some distance from the Eiffel Tower and Champs-Elysees areas while choosing a place to stay in Paris.
 They are worth exploring but definitely not worth staying.
 Besides the city metro is extremely efficient to connect you to all that’s there to unravel.